-The scope of CH2M's data analysis work involves the following tasks:
+The scope of data analysis work involves the following tasks:

 - Checks of inclinometer and piezometer monitoring data provided by JBA to ensure the correct information is provided, and identification of any obvious errors in the data. - Downloading and analysis of meteorological data from the weather station installed at Filey Flat Cliffs and Scarborough Spa.
-The weather station at Filey Flat Cliffs was non-functional for several months in 2015 and therefore supplemental data has been purchased from the MetOffice for Filey, around 3km to the north-northwest.
-Since 11 January 2016 meteorological data from Scarborough Spa has been used because the reliability of the Flat Cliffs weather station remains poor. - Acquisition of experimental acoustic inclinometer data from Loughborough University.
+The weather station at Filey Flat Cliffs was non-functional from 2016, and it has since been replaced with a permanent rain gauge collecting data since October 2018.
+Meteorological data from Scarborough Spa has been used from 2016, however in January 2018 the weather station became non-functional and it is currently being upgraded.
+A temporary rain gauge is in place for this monitoring period. - Acquisition of experimental acoustic inclinometer data from Loughborough University.